 1. Citizenship by investment (CBI)

 The fastest route.
-You make a qualifying economic contribution, typically a donation to a national fund or a real estate purchase, and receive citizenship within months.
-Caribbean nations dominate this category.
+You are required to pay an acceptable economic contribution, usually in the form of a donation to one of the national funds or purchase of real estate, and you gain citizenship in a matter of months.
+This is the province of Caribbean countries.
 Dominica starts at USD 200,000, Grenada at USD 235,000, Antigua at USD 230,000, St Kitts at USD 250,000, and St Lucia at USD 240,000.
-Processing times range from approximately 90 days (St Lucia) to 6-9 months (Dominica) depending on the programme.
+The processing time varies from between 90 days (St Lucia) and 6-9 months (Dominica), depending on which programme they are applying for.

 2. Residency then naturalisation